We’ve rounded up some high-yield vegetables, herbs, nuts, and fruits for you.

 They grow best in warm climates.
 Peppers are great vegetables for small gardens.

-If you’re going into herb farming, basil is one of the best high yielding herbs to grow.
+If you’re going into herb gardening, basil is one of the best high-yielding herbs to grow.

-It’s great for making pesto, it freezes fairly well on its own, and there are so many ways to preserve basil if you can’t give enough of it away.
+It’s great for making pesto, and there are so many ways to preserve basil if you can’t give enough of it away.

-If you plant 6 basil plants, you’ll have roughly 3 cups of leaves per week.
+If you plant six basil plants, you can reap roughly 3 cups of leaves per week.
 You really can’t go wrong with this fantastic herb when it comes to planting something that grows in abundance.

 Blackberries are a tasty treat that almost everyone enjoys.
-They don’t take up much space and produce a huge amount of fruits, so it’s well worth it to take the time to cultivate your own.
+They don’t take up much space and produce a huge amount of fruit, so it’s well worth it to take the time to cultivate your blackberries.

 Plus, blackberries are often expensive when bought at the grocery store, so you can’t go wrong with growing your own.
-Expect up to 20 pounds of fruits from one blackberry bush per season.
+Expect up to 2 gallons of berries from one healthy blackberry plant per season.

 Make sure you plant thyme in an area with plenty of sunlight.

 You can still plant it indoors, but make sure it’s near a sunny window.
-It’s quite a low-maintenance herb as long as the soil is well-drained.
+Thyme is quite a low-maintenance herb, as long as the soil is well-drained.

-Chives are hardy perennial that is easy to grow.
-The entire plant is edible, which makes them extremely versatile and great for sharing your harvest with friends and family.
+Chives are hardy perennials that are easy to grow.
+The entire plant is edible, which makes it extremely versatile and great for sharing your harvest with friends and family.

 You can pick the flowers and use them as garnishes or eat the leaves and bulbs.

-Simply plant them in the ground or a pot and make sure they get up to 5 hours of sunlight per day.
+Simply plant them in the ground or in a pot, and make sure they get up to 5 hours of sunlight per day.

 Plant dill in moist soil wherever the plant can receive a lot of warmth.
 It’s a short-lived annual, but it creates an abundance of herbs for you to harvest and share.

-It’s versatile, allowing you to use it in various dishes, as well as in the production of oils and soaps.
+It’s also versatile, allowing you to use it in various dishes.

 Moreover, most mint plants will tolerate some shade without any issues.
 Read: Vegetables and Herbs That Grow in Shade.

-Leaf lettuce, an annual plant in the daisy family, is often grown as a leaf vegetable, but sometimes for its seeds and stems as well.
+Leaf lettuce is often grown as a leaf vegetable but sometimes for its seeds and stems as well.
 This is best grown in areas that don’t get too hot.

 From red to green to oak leaf lettuce, all varieties are delicious.